mozilla/anodejsholidayseason/localization/localization_part_2.md

-# Localization community, tools, and ...
+# Localization community, tools, and process

-In our previous post localizing Node.js services, we learned how to add i18n-abide to our service.
+In our previous post "How to Localize Your Node.js service", we learned how to add i18n-abide to our code.

 We wrapped strings in templates files as well as JavaScript files with calls to a function `gettext`.
 As developers, our work ends there.
 But the work of getting our copy localized has just begun.

-We've built out a Node.js toolchain for localizing all these strings.
-[Who cares?
-Weird place for this sentance?]

 ## The toolchain

-A goal for Mozilla Persona's Node code is to be compatible with the larger Mozilla community, while being Node friendly and flexible.
+A goal for Mozilla Persona's Node.js code is to be compatible with the larger Mozilla community, while being Node friendly and flexible.

-Mozilla is over a decade old.
+The Mozilla project is over a decade old.
 It's had one of the bigest (and coolest) l10n communities in Open Source.
-As a result, it has many tools and the lowest levels are old crotchety tools.
+As a result, it has many     existing tools and the lowest levels are old crotchety tools.

 ### Gettext
-GNU Gettext is a toolchain that allows you to localize Copy and other Strings from webapps or native apps.
+GNU Gettext is a toolchain that allows you to localize copy and other Strings from webapps or native apps.
 These are called Strings (after the C name for ... strings).
 When you write your Node.js code and templates, you put English Strings<sup>[1]</sup> in like normal, but you wrap them in a functional call to gettext.

 Wrapping with `gettext` does a few different things for you:
 * As a build step, you can extract all the Strings